 Training and development specialists work in a human resources department, creating and implementing training programs that help employees improve their skills.
 They determine the training needs at a company by speaking with executives, managers, and employees, matching the needs of the company with the skills of the workforce.
 They may create their training manuals or review and assess those from outside sources, determining what works best for the company.

 A training and development specialist pairs expertise in psychology with strong instructional skills.
-The BLS projects 8 percent growth in training and development specialists.
+The BLS projects a 6 percent growth in training and development specialists.

 Correctional Treatment Specialists